bkammerling/ubuild-jekyll/wunder_collections/_posts/2021-06-22-how-to-launch-a-shared-fleet-guide.md

 There are many benefits to vehicle sharing.
 Not only is it a more sustainable alternative to [car ownership](https://www.wundermobility.com/blog/sharing-economy-vehicle-sharing-car-ownership) with a positive impact on urban landscapes, it’s also predicted to be the [future ](https://www.weforum.org/agenda/2021/04/future-of-transport-sustainable-development-goals/)of how people move.

 Launching a new business is no easy feat, especially for industries like mobility where market regulations and user preferences can affect your entire business strategy.
 In order to help you navigate the launch of your vehicle sharing business, we’ve put together this comprehensive guide outlining all of the steps you need to keep in mind.
-It covers everything, from the things you should consider before you shop for vehicles to how to boost your brand as soon as your fleet is ready to hit the streets.

 ![](/uploads/2021/06/22/max-1.jpg)